My Hero Academia: Heroes Rising: Theatrical

 Toho released the film theatrically in Japan on December 20, 2019.
 The first one million audience members to see the film received a bonus manga booklet written by Horikoshi, titled "Vol. Rising", with the booklet containing an extended interview with Horikoshi, character designs and sketches.
 The film also received 4D screenings across 81 theaters in Japan on January 24, 2020.

-Funimation announced that it had licensed the film for English-speaking regions, and released the film in North America on February 26, 2020 in both English subtitled and dubbed formats.
+Funimation announced that it had licensed the film for English-speaking regions, and released the film in North America on February 26, 2020, in both English subtitled and dubbed formats.
 Manga Entertainment announced that it would release the film in the United Kingdom and Ireland, with the theatrical release from February 26 and 27, 2020 in both English subtitled and dubbed.
 In Australia and New Zealand, Madman Anime premiered the film at Anime Festival Sydney on March 7 and 8, 2020 in English subtitled and dubbed respectively, with a wide release on March 12, 2020.
 Funimation provided MX4D screenings in select theaters in the United States, and Madman provided 4DX screenings in Sydney with the English dub.

 On March 3, 2021, PVR Pictures announced that the film would get a theatrical release in India on March 12, 2021.

 Home media

-My Hero Academia: Heroes Rising was released on Blu-ray and DVD in Japan on July 15, 2020 in a "Complete Edition", that includes new scenes not seen during the theatrical release.
+My Hero Academia: Heroes Rising was released on Blu-ray and DVD in Japan on July 15, 2020, in a "Complete Edition", that includes new scenes not seen during the theatrical release.
 Then, on July 15, 2020, the North American Blu-ray was officially listed for pre-order, with a release date of October 27, 2020.
+The Blu-ray's "Plus Ultra" edition sold 15,000 units which topped the charts in its first week of release, while the DVD also topped the weekly chart with 8,000 units.

+Manga Entertainment released the film on Blu-ray, DVD and SteelBook Blu-ray in the United Kingdom and Ireland on October 26, 2020.
+Crunchyroll released the film along with My Hero Academia: Two Heroes (2018) and My Hero Academia: World Heroes' Mission (2021) on Blu-ray and DVD in a single pack, collectively titled My Hero Academia: 3-Movie Collection, in the United Kingdom on February 6, 2023, and is streaming it in the United States, Canada, the United Kingdom, Ireland, Latin America, and the Caribbean region on October 18, 2024.

 Netflix began streaming the film in India and the Philippines on May 15, 2021.